 However, just because neck and back pain are common of office workers doesn’t mean it has to be.
 Some simple changes around your workspace can make all the difference when it comes to neck and back pain.

-• Take regular breaks when you’re working in a seated position for long periods of time.
-Even taking a short 60 second walk around your office or getting a drink of water every 30 to 60 minutes can make a big difference when it comes to preventing neck and back pain.
+Even taking a short 60-second walk around your office or getting a drink of water every 30 to 60 minutes can make a big difference when it comes to preventing neck and back pain.
 Exercising regularly before and after work for about 30 minutes per day can also help significantly reduce pain.